Zavy86/docker-course/topics/02-training-environment/README.md

 However, throughout this course, you will see me using only the **CLI** in the terminal, which is the most common and universal way to interact with Docker.

-If you want the full experience of what it’s like to use Docker on a production server, if you have some experience with virtual machines, and you have access to a cloud VPS, a local VM, or any physical server (even a simple Raspberry Pi), you can install the **Docker Engine** directly by following the instructions available on the Docker website in the [Engine Install](https://docs.docker.com/engine/install/) section.
+If you want the full experience of what it's like to use Docker on a production server, if you have some experience with virtual machines, and you have access to a cloud VPS, a local VM, or any physical server (even a simple Raspberry Pi), you can install the **Docker Engine** directly by following the instructions available on the Docker website in the [Engine Install](https://docs.docker.com/engine/install/) section.